flaming-cl/flaming-cl.github.io/source/_posts/simple-ideas-about-React-Concurrent-mode.md

 ### If so, what does React do to avoid stutters when running CPU heavy tasks?
 In fact, React tries to avoid CPU bottlenecks by running one task, stopping it, running another, and so forth.
 Sounds like a micro operating system, right?

-But concurrent features will not allow tasks to freely compete for sources, instead they will label some tasks with low priority.
-This means these low priority tasks will yield the main thread to more urgent tasks to ensure performance.
+But concurrent features will not allow tasks to freely compete for sources.
+Instead, they will label different tasks with different priority: low priority running tasks will yield the main thread to high priority tasks to ensure performance.

 This is quite similar to how we answer a second phone call: